Zuccante-Web-App/Registro-elettronico/README.md

 - 💉 Injector for dependency injection
 - 🐠 Equatable for object comparison
 - 🔗 Dartz for functional programming (only last features)
+- ⚙️ Firebase + Crashlytics for analytics and tracking errors

 Other libraries: